ikeshav42/fyp-GE/README.md

 To run the module:

 1. Navigate to the `sge` folder.
-2. Run the following command: `python3 examples.ensemble_ml`
+2. Run the following command: `python3 -m examples.ensemble_ml`

 To change parameters, navigate to `sge/sge/parameters.py`.